 12. Make enemies wherever you go 到處變成大家的敵人

 You’re never going to be truly miserable unless you make enemies and burn bridges, not just a few bridges, but every bridge you can find.
 In order to complete this goal, you must deny any criticism and fight back with more criticism and even some lawsuits.
 It doesn’t matter if the lawsuits have any merit, you just need to make the other side scared and paranoid.
 Never compliment anyone, and never admit a mistake.
 Make sure you throw the words please, thank you, sorry, and I forgive you out the window.
 Those will not help you achieve the goal of becoming miserable.
 Oh, and go ahead and lie, cheat, steal, get in fights, and otherwise break the law.
 You do not want the Taiwanese authorities to have a good impression of foreigners.
-If you do enough bad stuff you might just get yourself and every other foreigner sent home to your mother countries!
+If you do enough bad stuff you might just get yourself sent away to another foreign country, and you can start the cycle all over again!

 13. Complain About Air Quality 抱怨空氣污染